2018-2019 ACC Basketball Preview (Updated)

 Wake Forest suffered through a somewhat disappointing fourth year under Danny Manning following the program’s first NCAA Tournament berth in six years.
 The season was followed by a shocking mass exodus of players, and despite the arrival of an excellent recruiting class Danny Manning may be forced into another rebuilding year.

 Although Bryant Crawford had problems with turnovers as a junior, possibly due to attempts to impress NBA scouts, his departure in particular leaves the Deacons in a lurch.
 Brandon Childress (9.1 ppg., 3.6 apg., 37.9% 3pt.) will slide into his place, and while he’s quick and skilled and will be able to lead the offense competently, he doesn’t have Crawford’s size or athleticism.
 That could ultimately slow things down for an offense that already had issues with efficiency (the Deacons were 215th in overall fg% and 185th in assist to turnover ratio last year).
 That is compounded by the departure of Woods, which may have been precipitated by the odd decision to move him to the bench in favor of underachieving freshman Chaundee Brown.
 Brown, a top 40 recruit who did play well at times (during one five game stretch he averaged 14.6 points, per game on 46.2% 3pt. shooting), may slide into the backcourt, although that job may ultimately need to go to one of two 4 star freshman guards to give Childress the support he needs.
-One of those options will be 6-3 point guard Jamie Lewis, a physically strong driver and solid passer that draws fouls like Crawford did at times.
+One of those options will be 6-3 point guard Jamie Lewis, a physically strong driver and solid passer that draws fouls like Crawford at times.
 Sharone Wright Jr., a 6-5 (and growing) 4 star combo guard, is the other option; he’s an excellent passer and a solid perimeter shooter.
-Either would be a solid complement to Childress in the backcourt.
+Either could be a solid complement to Childress in the backcourt.

 Even with all of the departures, there will still be reason for excitement at Wake Forest because of the arrival of Manning’s first five star recruit, 6-8 forward Jaylen Hoard.
 Hoard is a dangerous scorer from all over the floor, although he can disappear at times.
 If the Deacons are going to have any sort of success, he will need to live up to expectations sooner rather than later and take over as the team’s leading scorer.
 Even though he still needs to add strength, Hoard will step in as a stretch 4 due to the limitations of Wake Forest’s personnel; with everyone playing smaller, he won't find himself at a significant disadvantage inside very often.
 Isaiah Mucius, a 6-8 top 60 recruit, will most likely take over at the other forward spot despite needing to add weight; he’s more physically explosive than Hoard, but doesn’t nearly have his skillset.
 The job of replacing Moore will fall to Olivier Sarr.
 If Manning has done anything well during his tenure at Wake Forest, it has been developing big men, and Sarr is next in line.
 Already a more skilled offensive player than Moore, he is slowly adding strength that will allow him to compete more aggressively on the boards.
 While he is a mobile big man, he lacks the explosive athleticism of Moore and Collins and won’t be able to replace all of the rebounding or shot blocking lost with Moore’s departure.
 The Deacons were 138th in rebounding margin a year ago, and, unless Sarr gets help from the freshman forwards, that stands to get worse.